Hitoshi Nomura: Art and science

 In 1980, Nomura began making daytime exposures (Analemma series) that followed the sun across the sky; in doing so, he observed the phenomenon of the contrast between concave and convex lines over the course of a year.
 The photographic repetition accentuates the symbolic significance of this phenomenon of endless regeneration.
 As part of his interest in the sun, Nomura has been collecting asteroids for the past two decades and has also been building and racing solar-powered cars since 1993.

 This exploration of Nomura towards the sun, the stars and the cosmos, is decisive for understanding the movement of his artistic approach, which links the specific with the infinite, putting perception at the center of his experiments with space, time and matter: “I’m interested in the forces of nature.
 My art gives my observations of those forces visible form.
 The Earth itself is the greatest timepiece; it is its own best timekeeper.”

+Death

+Hitoshi Nomura died from pneumonia on 3 October 2023, at the age of 78.